Ste Anne des Lacs

 St. Anne des Lacs was a rural shrine built about 1920 by French-speaking Catholics on Lake St. Anne, a lake of about 15 acre, located about 6 mi east of Lake Wales, Florida and 1.5 mi south of S.R.
 60. It was built of stone, a rare and rarely used material in Florida.
-The shrine included the church, and an elaborate set of statuary which made up the stations of the cross, and which were spread through the surrounding woods on a set of trails.
-A statue of St. Anne stood in the lake itself on a raised stone platform, creating a very evocative scene.
+The shrine included the church, and an elaborate set of statuary which made up the Stations of the Cross, and which were spread through the surrounding woods on a set of trails.
+A statue of Saint Anne stood in the lake itself on a raised stone platform, creating a very evocative scene.

+History

 Pilgrimages were made to the shrine from throughout the state, and thousands of people crowded the narrow road from the highway to the small lake, often parking a great distance away and walking to the shrine.
 This shrine, which was complete with tableaux and scenes of the Holy Land in murals, sculpture and paintings, would also host the Feast of Saint Anne on July 26 and thousands would attend this event and Mardi Gras was also hosted here.
-The shrine was de-sanctified by the Diocese of St. Augustine in the 1960s, and most of the shrine was removed to prevent vandalism.
-Some historical traces remain.